 Chase Ultimate Rewards has added a new mileage transfer partner for their premium credit cards: Air France KLM’s Flying Blue.
 This means we can now transfer points from all the major transferrable currencies in the US to the Flying Blue program, making it exceptionally easy to earn their points.
 And there are some unique values the program offers.

 Earning With Chase Sapphire Preferred

 My single favorite card for earning valuable rewards points currently has its best-ever public offer of 50,000 points as a signup bonus after $4000 spend within the first three months of cardmembership.
-And it comes with an additional 5000 bonus points after you add the first authorized user to your account and make a purchase in the first 3 months from account opening.

 There was a brief targeted test of 50,000 points with a higher annual fee two years ago.
 For the most part we haven’t seen an offer like this for the card since March 2012.
 (And that was without the 5000 extra points.)